BVLC/caffe/docs/install_apt2.md

         bin/x86_64/linux/release/deviceQuery

-* Check that it detects a CUDA device
+* Check that it detects a CUDA device.

-* Check that it detects your graphics card
+* Check that it detects your graphics card.

 * Check at the end that it says that the test passed.

 * Run the bandwidth test to check that the system and the CUDA device are capable to communicate:

         bin/x86_64/linux/release/bandwidthTest